Xim1994/AlarmaEdenly/README.md

    Use your server's IP address, the server's port, and the authentication token defined in your `settings.py`.

 ## Watchdog Functionality

 The watchdog monitors the connection to the central server by sending periodic `PING` messages.
 If a `PONG` response is not received within the specified interval, the alarm is activated.
 This ensures that any loss of connectivity triggers the alarm, providing a fail-safe mechanism.

-## Over-The-Air (OTA) Updates

-Automate the deployment of updates using GitHub Actions:

-1. **GitHub Actions Workflow**: A `deploy.yml` file is included in the `.github/workflows/` directory.
-This workflow automates the deployment process whenever changes are pushed to the repository.

-2. **Self-Hosted Runner**: Set up a self-hosted GitHub Actions runner on your Raspberry Pi to execute the deployment workflow.
-This allows the Raspberry Pi to pull updates directly from the repository.

-   - **Setup Instructions**: Follow GitHub's official documentation to configure a self-hosted runner on your Raspberry Pi.

-3. **Automated Deployment**: Upon pushing changes to the repository, the GitHub Actions workflow will trigger, and the self-hosted runner on the Raspberry Pi will execute the deployment steps, updating the application automatically.

 ## Testing